cleverness/cleverness-to-do-list-plugin/readme.txt

 * Fixed jQuery sorting of Date Added not working after first sorting
 * Fixed dash showing for Date Completed even when field set to not show
 * Added filters for front-end progress display
+* Added category attribute to todoadmin to show a specific category

 = 3.3 =
 * Added Slovak translation by Branco [WebHostingGeeks.com](http://webhostinggeeks.com/user-reviews/)